I050689/BOE_SSL/readme.md

+This repo provide certificats and OAuth servers for ADEPTs

+Steps :
-0 - Clone locally or download this repo
+0 - Clone locally or download this repo in your ADEPT
 1 - From your local repo launch setTomcatSSL.bat
 2 - From your local repo import the oauth_servers.lcmbiar
 3 - Change the restfull CMC value to https://%THE_FQDN_OF_ADEPT%:8443/biprws